 "A strong future for the Central Coast goes hand in hand with greater access to educational opportunities, and a vibrant and innovative business community," Professor McMillen said.

 The University is delighted to be in a partnership led by Gosford City Council and the Central Coast Regional Development Corporation to provide a next-generation flexible teaching, learning and engagement environment in the heart of Gosford.
 The University of Newcastle's presence will complement its campus at Ourimbah, strengthening the impact of world-class higher education on the Central Coast, where educational participation is below national and state averages.

 "Pathway programs, such as our enabling programs, support students from all walks of life and at different stages of their learning to transition successfully into a university education.
 Through delivery of our sector-leading enabling programs in Gosford, we look forward to helping people across the Central Coast fulfil their potential," Professor McMillen said.

 "We also look forward to discussing with the Commonwealth how to support funding for enabling programs to ensure their continued growth and achievement of the federal participation targets."

-The University of Newcastle's Research and Innovation Hub will also be based in the new Kibbleplex development, providing a focal point for collaboration between the University's researchers and business and industry on the Central Coast.
+The University of Newcastle's Research and Innovation Hub will also provide a focal point for collaboration between the University's researchers and business and industry on the Central Coast.